 (2) Non-steering axle brakes.
 An air braked commercial motor vehicle shall not be operated with brake lining/pad thickness less than 6.4 mm (1⁄4 inch) or to the wear indicator if the lining is so marked (measured at the shoe center for drum brakes); or less than 3.2 mm (1⁄8 inch) for disc brakes.
 Hydraulic or electric braked commercial motor vehicles shall not be operated with a lining/pad thickness less than 1.6 mm (1⁄16 inch) (measured at the shoe center) for disc or drum brakes.

 A little knowledge can go a long way in keeping your trucks on the road.
-Making sure you and your drivers are familiar with the braking systems and adjustment requirements is a small step you can take to avoid downtime and fines.
+Making sure you and your drivers are familiar with the braking systems and adjustment requirements is a small step you can take to keep your trucks in service and eliminate unnecessary citations.